 We just spent two months touring the beautiful country and here’s our list of must-see places in South Africa.

 The Kruger National Park

 Kruger National Park in South Africa is one of the largest game reserves in Africa and with such a dense animal population it makes for one of the best places to take a safari.
 The national park is roughly the size of Israel, so it almost feels like its own country.
 The animal and plant diversity here is staggering with 404 woody plants and 224 kinds of grass, 53 fish, 34 amphibians, 118 reptiles, 517 birds and 147 mammals.
 So grab a guidebook and start checking off your sightings because you will lose count.
 For more info check out the national parks site.

-Located on the Southwestern tip of South Africa, Cape Town is a must see for the world.
+Located on the Southwestern tip of South Africa, Cape Town is a must-see for the world.
 It is Africa’s most visited tourist destination and has one of the best backdrops in the world with the iconic Table Mountain.
-The city enjoys mild year-round weather and is surrounded by natural beauty.
+The city enjoys the mild year-round weather and is surrounded by natural beauty.
 The surrounding cape area is gorgeous offering beautiful beaches, wine lands, and mountains.
 You can see wild penguins, shop at a wonderful craft market, climb a mountain, and dine at a hip restaurant all in one day in Cape Town.
-It’s not hard to see why so many people flock to here.
+It’s not hard to see why so many people flock here.

 The Drakensberg Mountains